Ophthalmology

 Our services

 We care for people with eye and vision problems.
-Every year our Eye Unit provides over 70 000 consultations and performs in excess of 3000 ocular operations for the local population.
+Every year our Eye Unit provides over 70 000 consultations.
+We carry out more than 3000 ocular operations for the local population.

 • Outpatient diagnostics and treatments